Bucking S Equestrian Property

 The property is well improved with a 3,656 Sq.
 Ft. home with an 812 Sq.
 Ft. unfinished basement and an attached 812 Sq.
 Ft. shop/garage.
 The spacious home includes 4 bedrooms and 2 and ½ bathrooms, central air, a large kitchen area, and two living rooms separated by a two-sided stone wood-burning fireplace.
 The home has had several updates including new flooring throughout the house.

 In addition to the main home there is a very nice 37,500 Sq.
 Ft.
 (125’ x 300’) indoor equestrian arena equipped with lighting, a large foaling stall, grain storage area, and a heated tack room/office.
 Livestock corrals with automatic waters directly adjoin the arena and access the pasture land.
 A TL 5 tower pivot waters approximately 35 acres which can produce up to 5 tons of hay/alfalfa per acre providing valuable feed for the horses and can also be sold for an additional source of income.
+The farm ground was tilled up in the Fall of 2020 and is ready for the new owner to plant whatever crop they choose.

 The town of Thermopolis is the most populated town in Hot Springs County as well as the County Seat.
 A blue-ribbon fishery, the Big Horn River attracts fishermen all year long.
 Just minutes from the property is the Hot Springs State Park “the world’s largest mineral hot springs” offering bathhouses, truly fascinating geologic formations, as well as many other attractions.
 Top-notch medical services and an excellent school system are also available in town.
 Thermopolis is approximately 52 miles South of Meeteetse, and 83 miles south of Cody.